gobengo/streamhub-isotope/README.md

     })

 # Documentation
+You can access the API Reference [on GitHub](http://gobengo.github.com/streamhub-isotope/docs)

-There is HTML documentation in the `docs/` directory.
+The API reference also lives in the `docs/` directory.
 You can view them in your browser with:

     open docs/index.html

 You can re-build the documentation using:

     npm run-script doc

+# Tests
+Behavior tests are included in the `tests/spec` directory.
+You can access an online test runner for the latest release [on GitHub](http://gobengo.github.com/streamhub-isotope/tests).

+You can also run the tests via:

+    npm test